Guidance for e-commerce, marketing and SaaS directors, managers, analysts and specialists.

 Many people trying to become the next “conversion whatever” will jump on this “best practices” bandwagon as a sales tactic.
 You surely have realized by now that this is geared toward someone who is already doing conversion optimization, or needs to but lacks resources (time or people) and the expertise of a process methodology.

-Myth: There are no magic templates, shortcuts or quick optimization techniques that can be implemented today with the expectation of an immediate result.
+Myth: There are no magic templates, shortcuts or quick optimization techniques that can be implemented today with the expectation of an immediate improvement in conversion rates.

-Fact: There are tons of moves you can make toward conversion optimization that will have an immediate effect.
+Fact: There are tons of moves you can make towards improving conversion rates that will have an immediate effect.
 Well, “tons” may be hyperbole; a search for “quick conversion optimization changes” shows that there are apparently somewhere between three and 30.

 Truthfully, if quick fixes return consistent results that align even with micro KPIs, like email submissions, newsletter signups, downloads, etc., then run with them and consider yourself lucky.
 But what you may notice is that these blogs are mostly spitting heuristics – educated guesses – out at you.